Gerontology Undergraduate

 Overview – Gerontology Practicum Course(s)

 Field Education is an integral part of the curriculum and a core requirement for the SDSU Gerontology Undergraduate Program.
-The Undergraduate Field/Practicum learning experiences consist of two courses, three units each (Gero 400A and Gero 400B), scheduled over two semesters.
+The undergraduate practicum learning experiences consist of two courses, three units each (Gero 400A and Gero 400B), scheduled over two semesters.
 The practicum placements are in different agencies with different field instructors, each of which must be eligible and meet the School approved gerontology criteria, curriculum, and standards.
-During both courses, gerontology students conduct their internships under the professional supervision of qualified field instructors.
+During both courses, gerontology students conduct their internships under the professional supervision of qualified agency Field Instructors.

 Planning One Semester Ahead for Gero 400 A or B

-Planning ahead for the Gero 400 A or B Field Practicum Course requires finding and confirming a field placement one semester before you register for the course.
+Planning for the Gero 400 A or Gero B practicum course requires finding and confirming a placement one semester before you register for the course.

 Deadlines for Gero 400 A or B

-• If you plan to register for Gero 400 A or B in the Fall semester, your field placement must be confirmed by the last day of classes in the Spring semester of the same calendar year.
-For example, if you plan to register for Gero 400 B in Fall 2018, your field placement must be confirmed by the last day of classes in Spring 2018.
+• Students who plan to register for Gero 400 A or Gero 400 B in the Fall semester, must confirm their placement by the last day of classes in the Spring semester of the same calendar year.
+For example, if a student plans to register for Gero 400 A or Gero 400 B in Fall 2024, the placement must be confirmed by the last day of classes in Spring 2024.

 Objectives and Competencies for Practicum Course(s)